Meinongian argument

-Meinongian argument is a type of ontological argument or an "a priori argument" that seeks to prove the existence of God.
+The Meinongian argument is a type of ontological argument or an "a priori argument" that seeks to prove the existence of God.
 This is through an assertion that there is "a distinction between different categories of existence."
 The premise of the ontological argument is based on Alexius Meinong's works.
 Some scholars also associate it with St. Anselm's ontological argument.